uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/regular-expressions.md

 You can check them using the [Regular Expression Searcher]('interactives:interactive' 'regular-expression-search'?reference=true) as we did earlier, but you'll need to make up your own text to check your regular expression.
 When testing your expressions, make sure that they not only accept correct strings, but reject ones that don't match, even if there's just one character missing.

-You may find it easier to have one test match string per line in "Your test string".
+You may find it easier to have one test match string per line in the test area.
 You can force your regular expression to match a whole line by putting "^" (start of line) before the regular expression, and "$" (end of line) after it.
 For example, "^a+$" only matches lines that have nothing but "a"s on them.